 Also known as an Over Active Bladder, this condition means that men feel sudden or unplanned need to go to the bathroom with little warning, leading to bladder leakage before required.
 This condition is developed by nerve damage from other illnesses such as strokes, diabetes and Parkinson’s disease.

 This condition combines both stress urinary incontinence and urge incontinence symptoms leading to both pressure from physical reactions such as sneezing with sudden urges to urinate after drinking or touching water.
 All 3 conditions have solutions to treat both the symptoms and the underlying conditions and can be addressed by our professional andrologists.

 Modifying your fluid and alcohol intake along with a controlled urination schedule can help you to build control over your bladder and build mental confidence.
 Pelvic floor muscle activity to strengthen sphincter muscles and internal structures can also help to rebuild your physical confidence.
-If long term control issues continue to damage your confidence and lifestyle, talking to our experts and exploring their options will provide you with a considered medical plan to address your issues.
+If long term control issues continue to damage your confidence and lifestyle, talking to our experts and exploring their options will provide you with a considered medical plan to address your male incontinence issues.

 Readily available and easily changeable, absorbent pads or adult nappies provide the first line in urinary control.
 These products can be obtained at most pharmacies and produce a disposable or cleanable option.
 However, there is a stigma associated with these products and they can become expensive over time.

 External Collection Devices

 These catheter type bags can provide a comfortable option to collect leaking urine during physical day to day activity and at night.
 These can be discretely operated but can break or leak leading to anxiety and embarrassment.